Learn about Austin Mesh

 What can it do?

-You can send an encrypted message to a select group of people on a Secondary Channel and everyone who is subscribed to that channel will get it.
-People can join the channel if you provide them with an encryption key which you can send to them via Direct Message or which they can scan from a QR code in person.
+- You can send a message to a select group of people on a secondary channel.
+Everyone subscribed to that channel will get it.
+People can join the channel if you provide them with an name and key which you can send to them via Direct Message or which they can scan from a QR code in person.
 This is a bit like a private group on social media, or a group text message chain on SMS.

 Why build this network?